gutfeeling/practical_rl_for_coders/05_sarsa/README.md

 1. You will be able to explain the weaknesses of the GLIE Monte Carlo algorithm in terms of bias and variance
 2. You will implement a Reinforcement Learning algorithm called SARSA(lambda), which allows you to tune the level of bias and variance :tada:
+3. You will be able to explain why a constant learning rate is undesirable, and integrate learning rate schedules in your code

 ## Plan